 3. Wear Pick-Pocket Proof Clothing

 Like I mentioned before, you’ll most likely be taking a number of long bus journeys in South America.
 Therefore, falling asleep on these buses is inevitable.
 Theft and pick-pocketing are common throughout South America.
 Instead of trying to stay up all night or losing your hair worrying about your belongings, wear pick-pocket proof clothing from retailers like Clever Travel Companion.
 These garments allow you to keep valuables inside of your clothing close to your body, so nobody even knows you have anything on you.
+I also love the handmade scarves from Speakeasy Travel Supply, each with a durable double-stitched design and self-locking zipper pocket.

 Of course, the number one way to prepare for problems is to purchase travel insurance.
 When my luggage was lost for a week when backpacking, my travel insurance reimbursed me for the toiletries and clothing I had to buy while waiting for it to be returned.
 It can also ensure you’re covered when big emergencies strike.